cosmos/ibc-go/docs/ibc/middleware/develop.md

 As will be mentioned in the [integration section](./integration.md), this struct should be different than the struct that implements `AppModule` in case the middleware maintains its own internal state and processes separate SDK messages.

 The middleware must have access to the underlying application, and be called before it during all ICS-26 callbacks.
 It may execute custom logic during these callbacks, and then call the underlying application's callback.

 > Middleware **may** choose not to call the underlying application's callback at all.
 Though these should generally be limited to error cases.

 The `IBCModule` interface consists of the channel handshake callbacks and packet callbacks.
-Most of the custom logic will be performed in the packet callbacks, in the case of the channel handshake callbacks, introducing the middleware requires consideration to the version negotiation and passing on capabilities.
+Most of the custom logic will be performed in the packet callbacks, in the case of the channel handshake callbacks, introducing the middleware requires consideration to the version negotiation and passing of capabilities.

 ### Channel handshake callbacks